 This system has its own problems.
 Notably, cleaning disk space becomes a two-step operation — delete files and empty trash; this can lead to confusion for inexperienced users (“what's taking up my space?!”).
 Also, it is not easy to adapt the system to a multiuser environment.
 Besides, there is a potential for abuse by uneducated users — anecdotal evidence says they sometimes store important documents in the Trash can, and lose them when it gets cleaned!

 However, the benefits of this system are so great, and the user expectation for it so high, that it definitely should be implemented on a free desktop system.
-And in fact, several implementations already exist — some as command line utilities, some as preloaded libraries, and some as parts of major desktop environments.
-For example, both Gnome and KDE have their own trash mechanisms.
+And in fact, several implementations existed before this specification — some as command line utilities, some as preloaded libraries, and some as parts of major desktop environments.
+For example, both Gnome and KDE had their own trash mechanisms.

-This is important, at least, for shared network resources, removable devices, and in cases when different implementations are used on the same machine at different moments (i.e. some users prefer Gnome, others prefer KDE, and yet others are command-line fans).
+This ability is important, at least, for shared network resources, removable devices, and in cases when different implementations are used on the same machine at different moments (for example, some users prefer Gnome, others prefer KDE, and yet others are command-line fans).